zeridon/aws-ebs-checker/README.md

 This is a nagios based check that can be used to check status of attached EBS volumes and their snapshots.

 ## How to use
 Configure it via NRPE and execute at will.
 For initial testing manual execution is advised.
+In order to use it you must enter your credentials in the global `$config` array or make sure the appropriate environment values are specified and available.
+More information can be found in [Providing Credentials to the SDK](http://docs.aws.amazon.com/aws-sdk-php/guide/latest/credentials.html) Amazon documentation.

 There are 2 internal applications supported: